 Indicators of great leadership

-There are plenty of indicators now of what makes for a good or even great leader.
-But quantity is not quality – our aim is to use the best!
+There are lots of models out there now regarding what makes for a good or great leader.
+But quantity is not quality – and our aim is to use only the best models available.

 It has been demonstrated time and again that a leader using a ‘transformational’ approach, balanced with the right levels of 'transactional' behaviour and virtually no passive or avoidant behaviour, inspires those working above, below and around them to produce better results regarding levels of effort, effectiveness and to be more satisfied.
 As well as setting performance expectations and managing against these, transformational leaders inspire, motivate, challenge and coach.
 We can show you how, and getting it right is what delivers performance beyond expectations.

 Atwork's principal consultant Paul Murphy is fully accredited in:

 - the Leadership Circle assessment and development process for individuals and leadership teams;